-Preheat the oven to 400°F. Scrub the potatoes under running water then prick them several times with a fork.
-Place on the top rack of the oven and cook for 65-75 minutes.
-When they’re ready they should give in a little when you squeeze them (with an oven mitt, of course).
+- Preheat the oven to 400°F. Scrub the potatoes under running water then prick them several times with a fork.
+Place on the top rack of the oven and cook for 60-75 minutes.
+When they’re ready they should give in a little when you squeeze them (wearing an oven mitt, of course).
 Remove and set aside to cool then reduce the heat to 350°F.

-Meanwhile make the filling by warming the olive oil over medium heat in a large skillet or pot.
+- Meanwhile, prepare the filling.
+In a large skillet or pot over medium heat, warm the butter/oil.
 Add the onion and cook for 3-4 minutes then add the garlic, tomato paste, Worcestershire, and seasonings (thyme, oregano, pinch of salt).
 Stir together and cook for another 3 minutes.

 - Add the cooked lentils, frozen vegetables, and broth.
 Stir together and continue to cook for about 5-7 minutes, until liquid has reduced.

 - Once potatoes have cooled enough to handle, slice them in half and scoop out all but a thin layer of the filling in to a large bowl.
 You want to leave just enough of the filling so that the skin stays firm enough to handle.